-When she reaches her teens she decides to attend boarding school and goes into a tailspin, some of it where she is truly a victim (she loses her virginity to what seems to be date rape), but most of it where she is a willing and enthusiastic participant.
-Lazy, obnoxious, and fully entitled, Marnell barely graduates high school, can’t quite get into a proper college and starts addiction, thinking it makes her dangerous, edgy and glamorous like she’s the Edie Sedgwick of the modern age.
+When she reaches her teens she decides to attend boarding school and soon after goes into a tailspin, some of it where she is truly a victim (she loses her virginity to what seems to be date rape), but most of it where she is a willing and enthusiastic participant.
+Lazy, obnoxious, and fully entitled, Marnell barely graduates high school, can’t quite get into a proper college and gets addicted to various substances thinking it makes her dangerous, edgy and glamorous like she’s the Edie Sedgwick of the modern age.

 But despite her lack of education, talent and mastery of anything other than taking an alphabet of any drug she comes across, Marnell gets an enviable gig working for Lucky magazine.
-Much of her easy entry is due to being privileged, white, thin and spoiled and enabled by her immediate circle.
+Much of her easy entry is due to being privileged, white, thin and spoiled and well-connected.
 Granted, this isn’t exactly rare in the world of media and fashion.

 Thus, Marnell continues to be a complete trainwreck, professionally, personally and romantically.
-From her early days with Lucky to the latter parts of How to Murder your life where Marnell is working for the website xoJane under the “legendary” Jane Pratt.
+From her early days with Lucky to later on where Marnell is working for the website xoJane under the “legendary” Jane Pratt.

-Fortunately, there are countless of books about drug addiction that are worthy of your time.
-How to Murder is clearly not one of them.
+Fortunately, there are countless on books about drug addiction that are worthy of your time.
+How to Murder Your Life is clearly not one of them.

 If you’re looking for a quick, entertaining read as the days of summer dissolve into fall you can’t go wrong with the novel Caina written by Jersey native Joe Albanese.